raspberrypilearning/guess-the-flag/en/step_3.md

 ## Create a list of flags

 --- task ---
-Click on the Scripts tab.
+Click on the Code tab.
 There is a list called `flags`{:class="block3variables"}, where you store the names of the countries that your game has flag costumes for.
 --- /task ---

 --- task ---